Steina and Woody Vasulka: Work

 The work that the Vasulkas presented at The Kitchen's original Greenwich Village location, which amounted to a handful of performances and showings each month, included a range of live documentary and experimental videos, live video performances, live video processing, media installations, and “experiments in perception.”

 The Vasulkas' work at this time was colored by the artists' interest in negotiating terms like "space" in the context of video and what Yvonne Spielman calls video's "image object."
 The Vasulkas' wide exploration of video in this ontological regard led to apparent contrast, such as that between the documentary-style Participation series involving footage of real-life performances (occurring in the space in front of and around the video camera), and works like Caligrams, in which the Vasulkas use hardware devices such as scan processors, video sequencers, and multikeyers to "play" or perform with video like a musical instrument, and in a different kind of space.

 In 1974, the Vasulkas moved to Buffalo, New York to pursue a faculty position at the University at Buffalo's Department of Media Study, though they would maintain involvement with The Kitchen and its programming.
 Though Steina and Woody had worked outside their duo before, their practices diverged to a greater extent following this relocation.
 Woody's practice became more focused on digital image manipulation and the employment of tools like the Rutt/Etra Video Synthesizer (Bill Etra, a co-creator of this device, showed frequently at The Kitchen during the Vasulkas' tenure).
 Steina's practice centered around environmental, mechanical, and physical relationships between body, video, and camera, beginning with a late-1970s series of moving-camera environments titled All Vision and Machine Vision which were shown, in part, at The Kitchen.

+University at Buffalo materials identify Woody Vasulka as an associate professor of video from 1973 to 1979 and Steina Vasulka as an adjunct professor of video from 1977 to 1979.
+The same source states that the Vasulkas were among the Media Study faculty whose works were presented in the MindFrames: Media Study at Buffalo 1973–1990 exhibition.

+During their time in Buffalo, the Vasulkas taught in the Center for Media Study at SUNY Buffalo alongside experimental and structural filmmakers including Paul Sharits, Hollis Frampton, and Tony Conrad.
+The MIT List Visual Arts Center publication connects this context to Steina's exploration of an "intelligent, yet not human vision" through video, camera movement, and electronic image-making.

 The Vasulkas have collaborated with Harald Bode (posthumously).